regebro/tzlocal/README.rst

 ---------------

 It turns out that Docker images frequently have broken timezone setups.
-This usually resuts in a warning that the configuration is wrong, or that the timezone offset doesn't match the found timezone.
+This usually results in a warning that the configuration is wrong, or that the timezone offset doesn't match the found timezone.

 The easiest way to fix that is to set a TZ variable in your docker setup